mezhanglei/react-easy-formrender/README.md

 # Introduction?

-High degree of freedom and Lightweight dynamic form solutions, high-end solutions often require only simple design(which is done based on [react-easy-formcore](https://github.com/mezhanglei/react-easy-formcore) development)
+High degree of freedom and Lightweight dynamic form Engine, high-end solutions often require only simple design(which is done based on [react-easy-formcore](https://github.com/mezhanglei/react-easy-formcore) development)

 # features